 , are changing the heating and air conditioning industry in every way.
 To keep up, HVAC professionals need to understand how customers are using this new technology to monitor their energy usage and plan equipment maintenance.
 Here are five technology trends that are impacting HVAC companies.

 is the all-in-one solution to manage and grow your HVAC business.
 Joining Housecall Pro also gives you access to a private HVAC community of your peers and other valuable resources.

 1. New sustainable homes use alternative heating and cooling options

 New buildings are being designed to use minimal energy to heat and cool the property.
 According to Grainger, green building strategies go beyond sealing and insulation and even energy-star appliances.
 For instance, builders are rethinking ventilation systems to use more natural airflow, and specialized building materials provide a more constant building temperature which reduces the need for high-powered HVAC systems.
 Solar and geothermal systems are becoming more cost-effective options.

 In a recent survey by Emerson Commercial and Residential Solutions, seventy-five percent of thermostats will be Wi-Fi-enabled by 2019.
 And these Wi-Fi-enabled programmable devices do more than just pre-set a temperature.
-Consumers search for products that can connect other smart home systems, such as Samsung SmartThings or Amazon Echo.
+Consumers search for products that can connect other, such as Samsung SmartThings or Amazon Echo.